Tickhill: William I

-Shortly after the Norman Invasion, William I of England gave the lands around Tickhill to Roger de Busli, who built a castle on a small hill.
+Shortly after the Norman Conquest, William I of England gave the lands around Tickhill to Roger de Busli, who built a castle on a small hill.
 Richard de Busli, grandson of Roger's brother Arnold, co-founded nearby Roche Abbey with Richard FitzTurgis in 1147.

 Middle Ages

 During the Middle Ages, Tickhill was the second most important town, after Doncaster, in what is now South Yorkshire.
 The Domesday Book lists the settlement under the former estate centre at Dadsley, now lying on the northern edge of the town.
 Dadsley was served by a church atop All Hallows Hill, which by 1361 had been downgraded to a chapel.
 Evidence suggests that the chapel was unused after the English Reformation, and was razed in the mid-17th century.

 Tickhill's eponymous hill was probably the base of what is now the motte of Tickhill Castle.
 The town grew up around the castle, and St Mary's was built soon after to replace All Hallows as the settlement's main church.

 Initially, Tickhill was one of England's most successful new towns.
-It gained a friary and St Leonard's Hospital.
+It gained Tickhill Friary and St Leonard's Hospital.
 The Guild of St Cross was established in the town, and it is believed to have acted as the settlement's main governing body.
-In 1295, Tickhill sent two members to Parliament, but did not do so subsequently.
+In 1295, Tickhill constituency sent two members to Parliament, but did not do so subsequently.

 Sixteenth century

 As castles declined in importance during the medieval period, so did Tickhill.
 By the 16th century, only a hall was occupied on the castle site, but the market and an annual fair on St Lawrence's Day survived.
 A little trade was gained from its position on the main road to Bawtry.
 In 1777, a butter cross was erected in the marketplace in an attempt to revive the weekly market, but this ceased in the 1790s.

 Strafforth and Tickhill was one of the wapentakes of the West Riding of Yorkshire.
 The Tickhill Psalter, an outstanding medieval illuminated manuscript was made in the Worksop Priory Nottinghamshire, is currently on display in New York City.
 It is named after John de Tickhill, born locally and who was made Prior of Worksop in the 14th century.

-The following records from St Mary's Church, Tickhill are available at the Doncaster Archives: